Digimon Data Squad: Royal Knights

+A dragon-themed Digimon and member of the Royal Knights.
+He briefly attacked Egypt with an army of Knightmon.

 Production

 The series was announced during the December 2005 Jump Festa convention in Japan with advertisements showing a remolded Agumon as the lead Digimon.
 The name of the series was later revealed in January 2006 with the character designs coming a month later.
 The characters were designed by Sayo Aoi.
 It is the final Digimon series to be produced in 4:3.

 Media

 Anime

 The series aired 48 episodes on Fuji TV in Japan from April 2, 2006, to March 25, 2007.
 On April 25, 2007, Disney's ABC Network announced that it had signed an agreement with Toei Animation to license the show.
 Much of the staff that worked on Digimon: Digital Monsters, including director Jeff Nimoy, returned to work on Data Squad.
 The series finished airing in the US on Jetix on November 1, 2008, thirteen months after it premiered on October 1, 2007.

-It was announced on February 12, 2009 that Toei Animation has signed Well Go USA with the DVD rights to Digimon Data Squad, and the first thirteen US edited English dub episodes were made available on May 26, 2009.
+It was announced on February 12, 2009 that Toei Animation had signed Well Go USA with the DVD rights to Digimon Data Squad, and the first thirteen US edited English dub episodes were made available on May 26, 2009.
 The release of the third DVD set was canceled.

 Madman Entertainment have released all episodes across four sets on Region 4 DVD in Australia and New Zealand with only the US English Edited TV dub by Studiopolis.
 Brazil had released several DVDs of the show.
 In 2014, Cinedigm Entertainment obtained the rights to the release of the season.
 A Complete Collection was released on March 11, 2014, in the US.